 Times have changed.
 Research now proves that unregulated and excessive feeding of wild dolphins alters their behaviour, leading to a “taming’” of wild animals.

-The Dolphin Discovery Centre conducts feeding under regulation from the Department of Environment and Conservation.
+The Dolphin Discovery Centre conducts feeding under regulation from the Department of Parks and Wildlife.
 This feeding regime is strictly controlled and limited to 350 grams of fish per day.
 This is a small amount given that, in order to survive, a dolphin in these waters needs approximately 8-14 kilograms of fish a day.
 The fish offered to the dolphins is local to the Bay and therefore of the same type that the dolphins catch themselves.
 Fish are not used if they are deemed not fit for human consumption.
 The dolphins within the Bay feed on various fish including whitebait, herring, flounder, garfish, mullet, cobbler, flat head, pilchards, skippy and tailor.
 They have also been known to catch octopus and cuttlefish.

 In order to protect both the dolphins and people who visit the Interaction Zone, a strict set of guidelines must be followed:

 Hi everyone, my name is Phil and I am the Centres marine Biologist and the swimming with dolphins tour host.
 I just wanted to let you know that the past few weeks has seen a dramatic increase in the number

 What an incredible start to the dolphin season!
 With a relatively quiet winter period now well and truly behind us, the warmer water and perfect weather conditions have sparking a dolphin visits boom.

 What an exciting day today for our lucky guests who joined the dolphin sightseeing tour.
 Not only did they enjoy a large family of dolphins playing in the Bay, but they also had the fortune to observe